Top 5 Office Hot Spots for Pests

 Here are five hidden “hot spots” where you may not expect to find pests, but they may be hiding:

-- Common areas (break rooms, food prep areas and cafeterias)
+1. Common areas such as break rooms, food prep areas and cafeterias

 It really doesn’t matter what you bring to eat – once it’s open or even thrown away, it may be attracting pests.
 The real problem is when you leave opened food in a desk drawer, cabinet or countertop, and then forget about it.
 To avoid attracting pests, keep food in tightly closed containers, line all trash cans and take trash out frequently.